 Payment of bonus to milk producers by Primary dairy cooperative societies

 Whenever the society earns profit, 50% of profit is ‘ploughed back’ to the member milk producers as provided in the by-laws of Milk Producers Cooperative Societies (MPCS) by way of dividend on share capital, patronage rebate and bonus for the value of milk supplied by them to the society.

 A sum of Rs.142.60 crore has been paid as bonus, dividend and patronage rebate during 2018-2019, by which 2.87 lakh members were benefitted.

 Installation of Bulk Milk Coolers

-Bulk Milk Coolers (BMC) at the village level aims at maintaining the initial quality of milk by avoiding transportation to chilling centres / dairies and also improving the keeping quality.
-So far, 341 BMCs with chilling capacity of 15.19 lakh litres per day have been installed.
-It is now envisaged to install 500 litres / 1000 litres capacity BMCs to cover the MPCS procuring 500 LPD over a period of five years.
-It has been proposed to increase the chilling capacity from 15.19 LLPD to 19.12 LLPD by installing 218 BMC under NPDD & VBMPS.
+Bulk Milk Coolers (BMC) are small insulated tanks with refrigeration facility positioned at the milk collection points to chill the milk to keep the initial quality of milk.
+So far, 356 BMCs with chilling capacity of 15.94 lakh litres per day have been installed.
+It has been proposed to increase the chilling capacity from 15.94 LLPD to 19.12 LLPD by installing 218 BMCs under NPDD & VBMPS.